k2loo/Decent-Skins/README.md

 # Decent Skins for VCV Rack
 Light mode is digital nudity, maintain the modesty of your rack with Decent Skins.
-Thus far Fiftyish modules from half a dozen or so brands have had their dignity restored with a more sensible color scheme.
+Thus far fiftyish modules from half a dozen or so brands have had their dignity restored with a more sensible color scheme.

 ![decent skins thumb](/Raw%20Files/z_img/thumb-1000x503.png)